digital-asset/daml/docs/source/tools/sandbox.rst

 Here is an example for such a url: ``jdbc:postgresql://localhost/test?user=fred&password=secret``

-Due to possible conflicts between the ``&`` and various terminal shells, we recommend quoting the jdbc url like so:
+Due to possible conflicts between the ``&`` character and various terminal shells, we recommend quoting the jdbc url like so:

   $ daml sandbox Main.dar --sql-backend-jdbcurl "jdbc:postgresql://localhost/test?user=fred&password=secret"